liferay/liferay-environment-composer/README.markdown

 # This will start the main Liferay instance and 2 additional cluster nodes
 lr.docker.environment.cluster.nodes=2
 ```

+#### Change default virtual host

+The default Liferay virtual host can be changed by setting the `company.default.virtual.host.name` property in `configs/common/portal-ext.properties`.
+You will also need to enable the virtual host to in your `/etc/hosts` file.
+For example, you can add `127.0.0.1 www.able.com` to `/etc/hosts` to allow a Virtual host other than localhost to exist in your server.

 ### Java Virtual Machine features overview